printf-twinkle/TINT_covid19_care/README.md

 Backend:
-Python (Flask framework)
+Python (Flask framework),
+Facebook Developers used to connect to fb group
-Google spreadsheets to take data from
+Google spreadsheets to take data from,
-MongoDB to store data in
+MongoDB to store data in,
-Hosted on Heroku
+Hosted on Heroku,

 Frontend:
 Angular